 The Carpentries Code of Conduct¶

 The Carpentries is a community-led project.
-We value the involvement of everyone in this community - learners, instructors, hosts, developers, Executive Council members and staff.
+We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our events and communications are expected to show respect and courtesy to others.

-To make clear what is expected, everyone participating in Carpentry activities is required to conform to the following Code of Conduct.
-This code of conduct applies to all spaces managed by The Carpentries including, but not limited to, workshops, email lists, online forums and on GitHub.
-Workshop hosts are expected to assist with enforcement of the Code of Conduct.
+To make clear what is expected, everyone participating in Carpentry activities is required to conform to the Code of Conduct.
+This Code of Conduct applies to all spaces managed by The Carpentries including, but not limited to, workshops, email lists, and online forums such as GitHub, Slack and Twitter.
+Workshop hosts are expected to assist with the enforcement of the Code of Conduct.

-- written or verbal comments which have the effect of excluding people on the basis of membership of a specific group listed above
+- written or verbal comments which have the effect of excluding people on the basis of membership of any specific group

 - causing someone to fear for their safety, such as through stalking, following, or intimidation

 - violent threats or language directed against another person

 - the display of sexual or violent images

 - nonconsensual or unwelcome physical contact

 - sustained disruption of talks, events or communications